State offers cash bonuses to lure workers back

 “The flexible funds from this program will be distributed to employers quickly to help them with training costs, tuition support and other needs,” he said.

-The funds will be provided to participating employers on a first-come, first-serve basis, and individual businesses are limited to $400,000 for the bonuses.
+The funds will be provided to participating employers on a first-come, first-served basis, and individual businesses are limited to $400,000 for the bonuses.

 Labor Secretary Rosalin Acosta said she hopes the hiring bonuses “will encourage employers to expand their hiring strategy to include those with potential for learning and growing on the job, over a direct-skills match, as this will widen the candidate pool and help both jobseekers and businesses.”